The Role of Ab Initio Beta-Decay Calculations in Light Nuclei for Probes of Physics Beyond the Standard Model: Recoil-order corrections to allowed beta decays

-where the value $V_{ud}=0.97373(31)$~\cite{Hardy:2020qwl} was adopted, $G_F$ is the Fermi coupling constant, $\bfq$ is the momentum transferred to the nucleus, $\bfk_{e(\nu)}$ and $E_{e(\nu)}$ indicate the electron (neutrino) momentum and energy, respectively, $E_{i(f)}$ is the energy of the initial (final) state nucleus, and $J_i$ is the angular momentum of the initial state.
+\red{In Ref.~\cite{King:2022zkz}, VMC and GFMC calculations of the $^6$He $\beta$-decay spectrum were carried out and included the effects of two-body electroweak currents.
+In order to include the two-body effects, the authors adopted the expressions in Eq.~\ref{eq:charge} to Eq.~\ref{eq:elec} for the case $J_i=0$ and $J_f=1$ with $M=0$.
+This restricts the multipoles to $J=1$ and either purely axial or vector according to selection rules.
 The four multipoles entering the rate can be recast as matrix elements which one can compute using QMC techniques~\cite{Carlson:1997qn},

-where $\bfj^{\dagger}_{+} = \bfj_x^{\dagger} + i\bfj_y^{\dagger}$-- with the subscripts $x$ and $y$ indicating isospin components-- and $\rho_+^{\dagger}$ is similarly defined.
-The operators $\rho$ and $\bfj$ are the charge changing weak charge and current operators, and the letters $A$ and $V$ indicate either the axial or vector component of the current.
-The bras and kets denote the initial and final state nuclei, as well as their $JT$ quantum numbers.
-Because the $Q$-value of the decay, $Q\approx3.5$ MeV, limits the momentum transfer to the nucleus $q$ such that $q/m_{\pi} = qr_{\pi} \lesssim 0.03$, it was noted in Ref.~\cite{King:2022zkz} that one can perform an expansion of the multipoles in $qr_{\pi}$.
+where the letters $A$ and $V$ indicate either the axial or vector component of the current.
+The bras and kets denote the initial and final state nuclei, as well as their $JM$ quantum numbers.
+Because the $Q$-value of the decay, $Q\approx3.5$ MeV, limits the momentum transfer to the nucleus $q$ such that $q/m_{\pi} = qr_{\pi} \lesssim 0.03$, it was noted in Ref.~\cite{King:2022zkz} that one can perform an expansion of the multipoles of Ref.~\cite{Walecka:1995} in terms of a small parameter $qr_{\pi}$.
 Noting also that the multipoles are either purely even or odd polynomials in $q$, one obtains the following expressions,

+where we have included higher order terms in long-wavelength expansion and denoted the explicit $q$ dependence of the reduced multipoles.
+The leading coefficients in the notation of Ref.~\cite{King:2022zkz} may be related to those of Holstein's formalism, as this expansion is based on the Walecka approach.
+Namely, for the case of $^6$He $\beta$ decay, we have,